thma/lambda-ski/README.md

 ```
 As you can see it's possible to use classical λ-calculus notation `λx . x x` as well as Haskell syntax: `\x -> x x`.
 It's also possible to freely mix both styles.

-λ-expressions can be assigned to names in a top-level environment by using the `=` sign. those names may be refrred to in other λ-expressions.
+λ-expressions can be assigned to names in a top-level environment by using the `=` sign. those names may be referred to in other λ-expressions.
 As of now recursive (also mutually recursive) references are not supported.

 The `main` expression has a special meaning; it is interpreted as the entry point to a program.